benardcharumbira/lenkie-books/README.md

  dotnet run --project LenkieBooks.Api
 ```

 4. Open a browser, navigate to http://localhost:7084/swagger/index.html then view the Open API documentation.

+# Testing endpoints on live environment

+You don't have to run the project locally.
+You may access the live demo link provided in the section below
+to test the endpoints.
+All Library endpoints require authentication and authorization.
+Therefore, to test, these
+are the steps:

+1. Create/Register new account
+2. Login
+3. Copy token from login response
+4. Click the authorize button on the top right
+5. Paste token in text field in this format "Bearer {token}"
+6. After inserting the token all endpoints will now be available

 ## Deployments